Efficient Transductive Online Learning via Randomized Rounding: The Minimax Forecaster

 The Minimax Forecaster ---which is based on work presented in~\cite{CesabianchiFrHeHaScWa97} and~\cite{Chung94}, see also \cite{CesaBianchiLu06} for an exposition--- is derived by an explicit analysis of the minimax regret $\inf_A\Vcal_T^{\abs}(A,\Fcal)$, where the infimum is over all forecasters $A$ producing at round $t$ a prediction $p_t$ as a function of $p_1,y_1,\ldots p_{t-1},y_{t-1}$.
 For general online learning problems, the analysis of this quantity is intractable.
 However, for the specific setting we focus on (absolute loss and binary outcomes), one can get both an explicit expression for the minimax regret, as well as an explicit algorithm, provided $\inf_{\boldf\in \Fcal}\sum_{t=1}^{T}\ell(f_t,y_t)$ can be efficiently computed for any sequence $y_1,\ldots,y_T$.
 This procedure is akin to performing empirical risk minimization (ERM) in statistical learning.
-A full development of the analysis is out of scope, but is outlined in Appendix \ref{app:derivation}.
+A full development of the analysis is out of scope, but is outlined in \secref{app:derivation}.
 In a nutshell, the idea is to begin by calculating the optimal prediction in the last round $T$, and then work backwards, calculating the optimal prediction at round $T-1$, $T-2$ etc. Remarkably, the value of $\inf_A\Vcal_T^{\abs}(A,\Fcal)$ is \emph{exactly} the Rademacher complexity $\Rcal_T(\Fcal)$ of the class $\Fcal$, which is known to play a crucial role in understanding the sample complexity in statistical learning~\cite{BartlettMe01}.
-In this paper, we define it as\footnote{In the statistical learning literature, it is more common to scale this quantity by $1/T$, but the form we use here is more convenient for stating cumulative regret bounds.}:
+In this paper, we define it as:

 where $\sigma_1,\ldots,\sigma_T$ are i.i.d.\ Rademacher random variables, taking values $-1,+1$ with equal probability.
 When $\Rcal_T(\Fcal)=o(T)$, we get a minimax regret $\inf_A\Vcal_T^{\abs}(A,\Fcal)=o(T)$ which implies a vanishing per-round regret.